 What does the term ‘sugar-free’ mean to you?

 Sugar-free to me means a diet free of refined sugar - things like processed foods and white flours, rice and bread.
 Packet sugar too.

 Has quitting sugar changed the way you think about food?

 I used to get stuck making the same 10 meals.
 There’d be a little variation but I’d generally really struggle for inspiration – now I make all sorts of things!

 Along the journey, I’ve also discovered some new ingredients which help balance my blood sugar levels and helps make my goal easier.
 Wholemeal spelt flour is one I couldn’t be without – I used to think of it as being a faddy health food but it’s tasty, miles better for you than refined white flour and doesn’t make you feel bloated.
 Also, spelt or barley make delicious alternatives to risotto rice.

 What health benefits did you notice after giving up sugar?

 It definitely had an impact on my energy levels and my skin looks loads better.
 I also felt a sense of freedom and wasn’t expecting that – I stopped feeling that I had to go to the fridge and scan for something sweet every evening.
 It took a while to get to that point but was worth the wait.

 Your book is called five weeks to sugar-free – why five weeks?

-I think it’s a good amount of time – I don’t know the science behind how long it takes for the craving to leave you, but I don’t want people to be put off by going sugar-free too quickly – my book will slowly reduce the amount of sugars you eat - If you say to people you have to stop tomorrow it’s not realistic.
+I think it’s a good amount of time – I don’t know the science behind how long it takes for the craving to leave you, but I don’t want people to be put off by going sugar-free too quickly – my book will slowly reduce the amount of refined sugars you eat - If you say to people you have to stop tomorrow it’s not realistic.